PvPClt/project/album_en.md

 ![](Images/En_Album_20.jpg)

+School in  a Russian town.
-A lesson called “Conversations About the Important” in a Russian school.
+Lesson called “Conversations About the Important”

 **Teacher:**